-I recently conducted an online survey to get feedback from project managers on risk management topics.
-One of the questions was, “What risk management techniques would you like to know more about?”
-One of the top responses was the Nominal Group Technique (NGT).
-Click here to see all the survey results.
+I conduct online surveys to get feedback from project managers on risk management topics.
+Here’s one of the questions, “What risk management techniques would you like to know more about?”
+Survey participants often respond with: Nominal Group Technique (NGT).

 The nominal group technique is an efficient means for identifying and ranking risks, as well as other items.
 It is brainstorming on steroids.
 Risks are collected from a project team.
 The risks are analyzed and ranked by the team.

 The participants write down their ideas or items.
-Explain that there should be no discussions between participants.
+Explain that there should be no discussions among participants.

 The project manager asks each person for one idea from their personal list.
 The project manager captures items on a flip chart, white marker board, or cling sheets.
 Participants may “pass” if they have no remaining ideas.
 This step is complete when all ideas have been captured.
 Brainstorming rules apply.